biagiodistefano/replus/README.rst

 replus
 ======

-A wrapper for Python's re library for advanced regex pattern management
+A wrapper for the ``regex`` library for advanced pattern management

 Installation
 ------------